 The MPC allows users to record, save and alter their own sounds for their tracks.

 Tracks like “Workinonit” “Waves,” and “The New” impressively focus on quality level beats that feel like we’re in a live setting – out in the hood getting a feel for what one’s life is like.
 That life being J Dilla’s.

 While creating these impressive works, Donuts was filled with over 70 samples, ranging from the Isley Brothers, the Temptations, Mantronix, Run D.M.C., to Smokey Robinson, Stevie Wonder and Frank Zappa.

 J Dilla died on February 10, 2006, days after the release of Donuts, with a diagnosis of TTP and Lupus.

 This Article is bought to you by KAN Samples.

-Pro Audio Samples for Producers.
+Pro Audio Tools for Producers.